 Love coconut shrimp, but not the extra calories that come with it?
 Grilled coconut shrimp are sweet, crunchy and around 300 calories per serving.

 I just downed a dozen coconut shrimp, and I don’t have one bit of guilt because they were grilled with this sweet, salty Orange Coconut Salt.
 The only regret I do have is that I didn’t grill more.

 I love coconut shrimp, but I can do without the extra calories that come from all the breading and the deep fryer.
 Really, it’s the flavor and texture that I crave.

 I’ve tried to coat shrimp in coconut and grill or bake them before, but I’ve always been less than impressed.
 The coconut either burns or becomes soggy, but not with this salt.
 The secret is in the toasted ground-up coconut that you prepare yourself.

 All you have to do is toast some coconut and combine it in a food processor with some orange peel and salt.
-I recommend using the jarred peel that you can find in the spice aisle.
-It’s dryer than fresh zest, which helps with the crunch.
+You can either use fresh zest from an orange or the jarred dried peel that you can find in the spice aisle.

-To finish this dish off, serve it alongside my copycat Outback dipping sauce made with orange marmalade, horseradish and honey mustard.
+To finish this dish off, serve it alongside my copycat Outback dipping sauce made with orange marmalade, horseradish and Dijon mustard.

 Grilled Coconut Shrimp